-I’ve met a lot of people who ask me how I can make money from investing in foreclosures.
-I then give a lengthy explanation on the various ways I can earn money to every person who asks.
-For the benefit of everyone who wants to know, especially in these times with all the news about the global recession, I’ll list down all possible ways one can make money through foreclosures, based on what I have learned in the past 2 years.
+Instead of giving a lengthy explanation, I’ll just list down all possible ways one can make money through foreclosures, based on what I have learned in the past 2 years.
 Please feel free to add more by leaving your comments.

 1. Buy and Hold